carlocrza/website/index.md

 subtitle: ""
 tags: jekyll update
 ---
 Greetings!
-I'm a Computer Science + Data Science double major at UC Berkeley and a TA for Berkeley's [Data Structures and Algorithms](http://inst.eecs.berkeley.edu/~cs61b/fa18/) course.
+I'm a Computer Science + Data Science student at UC Berkeley.

+I also like to spend my time teaching.
+I'm currently an undergraduate student instructor for Berkeley's [Algorithms course](http://cs170.org) and have been a uGSI for CS 61B (Data Structures).

 I'm passionate about CS education and fascinated by how social patterns influence technological progress.